Introdution to Programming - C# Programming Fundamentals

 What do we do if you want to pass some data to your new method and have it return a value?
 How do you capture the result?
 And how do you pass a parameter?
 Let's have a look at using a simple program to add numbers.

-Starting with a new console project, we are going to create a method called addNumbers which will take two integers as parameters.
+Starting with a new console project, we will create a method called addNumbers, which will take two integers as parameters.
 This is done by defining a variable within the brackets of the method.
-Parameters are separated by a comma.
+A comma separates parameters.

 C#